Download PDF

 KEUR % KEUR %

 The term OpEx in the definition of the EU Taxonomy does not take into account all operating expenditures of the Uzin Utz Group.
-Uzin Utz uses the total cost method.
-For this reason, the OpEx to be reported within the meaning of the EU Taxonomy were identified by evaluating general ledger accounts.
-These are mainly R&D, maintenance and repair expenses as well as short-term leasing.
-Relevant operating expenditures from each group company were provided, analysed, and centrally evaluated through a data query.
+Uzin Utz uses the nature of expense method.
+For this reason, the OpEx to be reported within the meaning of the EU Taxonomy were identified by evaluating G/L accounts.
+These are mainly development, maintenance and repair expenses as well as short-term leasing.
+The relevant operating expenditures were provided by each Group company via a data query, analyzed and evaluated centrally.

-Expenses in accordance with the EU Taxonomy amounted to EUR 19,139 thousand (EUR 16,973 thousand) in the financial year, which corresponds to 4.3% (3.7%) of the Group's total operating expenditures of EUR 450,325 thousand (EUR 458,850 thousand).
-The usage of the simplification option results in the recognition of taxonomy-eligible operating expenditures in the amount of EUR 0 thousand (EUR 0 thousand).
+Expenses in accordance with the EU Taxonomy amounted to EUR 21,469 thousand (19,139) in the financial year, which corresponds to a share of 4.9% (4.3) of the Group's total operating costs of EUR 440,897 thousand (450,325).
+The application of the simplification option results in the recognition of taxonomy-eligible operating expenditures in the amount of EUR 0 thousand (0).

 KEUR % KEUR %